renja-g/pacer/README.md

 # pacer

-Dynamic request pacing with a fixed window that adapts after idle periods.
+Dynamic request pacing with a fixed window that spreads requests evenly over the window and adapts after idle periods.

 ## Usage